What is Emergency Planning?

 Central government, local authorities, emergency services, businesses and other organisations also plan for emergencies, but on a much larger scale.

-Category 1 Responders must cooperate to prepare and respond to emergencies.
-In Grampian, Category 1 Responders are:
+Category One Responders must co-operate to prepare and respond to emergencies.
+In Grampian, these duties are carried out by:

 - Police Scotland